Table of Contents

-Under the computerized ERISA Filing Acceptance System (EFAST2), you must electronically file the 2014 Forms 5500 and 5500-SF using EFAST2's web-based filing system or you may file through an EFAST2-approved vendor.
-The 2014 Form 5500-EZ will be filed on paper and cannot be filed with this electronic system.
+Under EFAST2, you must electronically file the 2016 Forms 5500 and 5500-SF using EFAST2's web-based filing system or you may file through an EFAST2-approved vendor.
+The 2016 Form 5500-EZ will be filed on paper and cannot be filed with this electronic system.
 For more information, see the EFAST2 website at www.efast.dol.gov.
 For telephone assistance, call the EFAST2 Help Line at 1-866-GO-EFAST (1-866-463-3278).
 The EFAST2 Help Line is available Monday through Friday.

-A Form 5500-SF may be filed for one-participant plans and foreign plans instead of Form 5500-EZ regardless of whether or not the plan covered more than 100 participants at the beginning of the plan year or other conditions listed in the Instructions for Form 5500-SF.
+If a filer is not subject to the IRS mandatory electronic filing requirement under Treasury Regulations section 301.6058-2, a Form 5500-SF may also be filed for a one-participant plan or a foreign plan instead of filing Form 5500-EZ regardless of whether or not the plan covered more than 100 participants at the beginning of the plan year or satisfies other conditions listed in the Instructions for Form 5500-SF.

 Information filed on Form 5500-EZ and Form 5500-SF is required to be made available to the public.
-However, the information for a one-participant plan or a foreign plan electronically filed using a Form 5500-SF with EFAST2 will not be subject to publication on the Internet.
+However, the information for a one-participant plan or a foreign plan whether electronically filed with EFAST2 using a Form 5500-SF or filed on paper using a Form 5500-EZ will not be published on the Internet.

 of Labor website at

 www.efast.dol.gov.
 You can complete the schedules online and print them out for your records.
 If you are a Form 5500-EZ filer, do not attempt to electronically file the Schedule MB or Schedule SB related to your 2016 Form 5500-EZ filing.